Chygos/Projects/Biology/README.md

 **Data Extraction**

 The datasets (in RNA and microarray folders) were downloaded from the [NCBI Geo dataset website](https://www.ncbi.nlm.nih.gov/geo/) based on their accession numbers.
 Two sets (microarray and bulk RNA seq) of data were downloaded, and the data and metadata were extracted using the [preprocessing file](preprocessing_file.py) and saved in their respective folders.
+The [get_illumina_gene_ids.R](get_illumina_gene_ids.R) downloads Gene IDs for probesets based on a given GPL platform.

 A).
 Microarray datasets: GSE116520 and GSE90604 which has both gene expressed (GPL17692) and miRNA expressed (GPL21572) datasets
 B).
 RNA seq datasets: GSE165595 and GSE228512 with the latter having both GPL16791 (Hiseq) and GPL24676 (novoseq) sequencing types (both will be merged)